sking115422/DistTermProj/README.md

 1. clone this repo to desired directory

-2. in the "DistTermProj" directory, create 2 folders called "DistShared" and "Downloads"

-3. upload any local files you wish to share into the "DistShared" folder you just made

-4. use powershell to run the following commands
+2. open the repository in powershell or in an IDE

-5. cd into "DistTermProj/src"
+3. cd into "DistTermProj/src"

-6. run "./setup.bat" - this will setup virtual environment and install depenedencies
+4. run "./setup.bat" - this will setup virtual environment and install depenedencies

+5. upload any local files you wish to share into the "DistShared" folder (This folder will be in DistTermProj directory one step above "src")

-7. run "./run_server.bat" - in other powershells, this starts the server on your machine and starts updating time stamp on the central server so it will know you are still active and online
+6. run "./run_server.bat" - in other powershell windows, this starts the server on your machine and starts updating time stamp on the central server so it will know you are still active and online

-8. run "python client.py" - this allows you to request files from other nodes
+7. run "python client.py" - this allows you to request files from other nodes

-9. check "Downloads" directory to find you downloaded files
+8. check "Downloads" directory to find you downloaded files

 NOTE: If you have to restart the server, you may get an error saying that process is already running.
 If this happens, do the following: